spring-attic/spring-framework-issues/README.markdown

 ### Create a project that reproduces your issue

-The idea is to create the smallest possible project that can reproduce your issue.
-The project may be built with either Maven or Gradle, and must contain only sources, XML and other necessary text files.
+The idea is to create the smallest possible project to demonstrate the issue.
+The project may be built with Maven or Gradle, and must contain only sources, XML and other necessary text files.
 No JARs, please!

 For the purpose of these instructions, we'll assume your new JIRA issue ID is "SPR-9876"

 #### Steps

 1\.
-In your local clone of spring-framework-issues, copy one of the 'template' directories starting with `SPR-0000`.
+In your local clone of this repository, copy the appopriate 'template' directory.
+Their names start with `SPR-0000`.

-Spring Framework issue:
+For Core Spring Framework issues:

 ```bash
 cd spring-framework-issues
 cp -r SPR-0000 SPR-9876
 ```

-Spring MVC issue:
+For Spring MVC issues:

 ```bash
 cd spring-framework-issues
 cp -r SPR-0000-war-xml SPR-9876
 ```

 2\.
-Modify the pom.xml to change the Maven artifactId to your JIRA issue ID.
+Modify the pom.xml to change the artifactId to your JIRA issue ID.

 ```xml
 <groupId>org.springframework.issues</groupId>